Learning Objectives

 plt.ylabel('Nucleation rate [nuclei/m³/s]', fontsize=12)

-plt.title('(a) Temperature dependence', fontsize=13, fontweight='bold')
+plt.title('(a) Temperature Dependence', fontsize=13, fontweight='bold')

 plt.legend(fontsize=10)